fuseml/fuseml-core/README.md

     Example:
     ```bash
-    bin/fuseml codeset register --name "test" --project "mlflow-project-01" --location "/tmp/mlflow/mlflow-01"
+    bin/fuseml codeset register --name "test" --project "mlflow-project-01" "/tmp/mlflow/mlflow-01"
     ```

-    `--location` argument points to the directory on your machine where your ML application code is located.
+    Last argument points to the directory on your machine where your ML application code is located.

     After registering, use
     ```